CrYptOz007/traefik/README.md

 ## Dashboard

-The dashboard for traefik can be accessed via `traefik.YOURDOMAIN` once you've completed all the configuration steps.
+The dashboard for traefik can be accessed via `traefik.YOUR_DOMAIN.TLD` once you've completed all the configuration steps.

 The default password is `admin:admin`.
 You can set your own BASIC AUTH usernmae and password via the `secrets/.htpasswd` file.